Automated user provisioning is one of multiple scenarios included in a more general automated administration system.

 - A rogue administrator adds his accomplice's login account to the Domain Administrators security group.
 The IAM system detects this changed group membership, reverses it and sends an alert as a text message to a security officer.

 Hitachi ID Identity Manager monitors one or more systems of record, such as HR or a corporate directory, for changes.
-Events such as hires, moves and terminations are transformed into administrative updates, such as creating new accounts, changing identity attributes or disabling existing accounts and applied to target systems.
+Events such as hires, moves and terminations are transformed into administrative updates, such as creating new accounts and groups, changing identity attributes or disabling existing accounts and applied to target systems.

 Automatic change propagation leverages existing business processes (in HR or payroll for example) to automate predictable systems administration tasks.
 Automated administration eliminates unnecessary manual work, hastens productivity for new users and ensures that access deactivation is both timely and reliable.